alesolda/bluserver/README.md

 bluserver --verbose
 ```

-To kill the server, simply press `CTR-C`, or from a different terminal execute `killall bluserver`
+To kill the server, simply press `CTR-C`, or from a different terminal execute `killall bluserver -s SIGINT`

 ## Client